Community程式設計與開發github.com

 IF A SKILL APPLIES TO YOUR TASK, YOU DO NOT HAVE A CHOICE.
 YOU MUST USE IT.

 This is not negotiable.
-This is not optional.
 You cannot rationalize your way out of this.

 The Rule